-Lynn Ricci is best known for capturing the seasonal beauty of her New England home through realism and impressionistic oil paintings of Massachusetts’ coastal towns and islands, the historical city of Boston, and the forests and farms further out in the country.
+Lynn Ricci is a representational artist best known for capturing the seasonal beauty of her New England home focusing on realism and impressionistic oil paintings of coastal towns and islands from Massachusetts to Maine, the historical city of Boston, and the forests and farms further out in the country.

 Lynn draws her inspiration from her New England surroundings.
-While growing up north of Boston, Lynn spent summers enjoying the beach and family boat and admiring the Massachusetts coast and islands.
+While growing up north of Boston, Lynn spent summers enjoying the beaches and her family's boat and admiring the coast and islands from Maine down to Rhode Island.
 Back at home, she would use paper and canvas to capture these sights.

 May 2017 - Newburyport Art Association 20th Annual Regional Show

 March 2017 -- Social Justice and Human Rights, Juried Show - Gallery 1581, Brookline

 Feb 2017 -- Cape Cod Art Assoc - Artists Vision Juried Show

 May 2016 – Newburyport Art Association 19th - Annual Regional Juried Show